papers-we-love-blr/love/2014 Oct 11 QuickCheck by Naren/README.md

 # Koen Claessen and John Hughes.
 2011.
-QuickCheck: a lightweight tool for random testing of Haskell programs.
+QuickCheck: a lightweight tool for random testing of Haskell programs

 Presented by [Naren Sundar][presenter]